TECHPRASANT/Disabled-mouse-Right-Click-funtion-and-Keyboard-Ctrl-Keys-Funtion/README.md

-**In a webpage its a very big deal to encrypt our source code but however there are some prevention where we can add in our website just by writing some javascript.
+**In a webpage its a very big deal to save our source code from theft but however there are some prevention where we can add in our website just by writing some handy JavaScript.
 This will somehow help us to save our code from theft and copying.
 Desabling Right mouse click and Different keyboard shortcut keys are one of those.**

 ### Lets see how we can do this..